-Welcome to the Beatles Rarity of the Week.
+Welcome to the Beatles Rarity of the Week (this week’s now available as a podcast).
 John Lennon got a head start on writing new material for the yet untitled first Beatles movie, in early January 1964, when he wrote and recorded the initial home demos for “If I Fell” in his London flat.
 Legend has it that the recordings were taped over an audio message sent to John by a fan who had seen The Beatles November 17, 1963 show in Coventry.
 Her message had been recorded on New Year’s Eve, 1963.
-“If I Fell” would go on to be one of the 7 new songs completed specifically for A Hard Day’s Night (film and album) as well as the B-side of a July 1964 single paired with “And I Love Her” as the A-side.
+“If I Fell” would go on to be one of the 7 new songs completed specifically for A Hard Day’s Night (film and album) as well as the b-side of a July 1964 single paired with “And I Love Her” as the A-side.
 The other new songs for the film would be written during the upcoming tour of France and America.

 This historical recording is divided into five separate demo/fragments: